 In addition, the Aramingo Avenue/Betsy Ross Interchange will be reconfigured to realign the planned Adams Avenue Connector to intersect Aramingo Avenue adjacent to the Frankford Creek Bridge and to accommodate increased traffic volumes from the removal of the Bridge Street Interchange.
 In the Betsy Ross Interchange area, Section BRI also includes reconstruction of nine connecting bridge structure ramps (Ramp A from SR 0095 NB to Betsy Ross Bridge; Ramp B from Betsy Ross Bridge to SR 0095 SB; Ramp C from SR 0095 NB to Aramingo Avenue; Ramp D from Adams Avenue Connector to SR 0095 SB; Ramp EE from SR 0095 SB to Betsy Ross Bridge; Ramp F from SR 0095 SB to Aramingo Avenue; Ramp G from Aramingo Avenue to NB; Ramp H from Betsy Ross Bridge to NB; Ramp GH from Aramingo Avenue and Betsy Ross Bridge to NB; .
-Also, the missing connection from the Betsy Ross Bridge to Aramingo Avenue/Adams Avenue Connector will be built (Ramp JJ).
+Also, the missing connection from the Betsy Ross Bridge to Aramingo Avenue/Adams Avenue Connector will be built (Ramp I), and the missing connection from Aramingo Avenue/Adams Avenue Connector to the Betsy Ross Bridge will be built (Ramp JJ).